Ergodic Theory on Stationary Random Graphs: The Radon-Nikodym Cocycle

 and by convention $\Delta(g,x,x)=1$.
-This definition does not depend on the representative bi-rooted graph nor on the path chosen to go from $x$ to $y$ by the last Lemma and is well founded for $\mathbf{P}$-almost every graph $(g,\rho)$ and every $x,y \in \op{V}(g)$.
-We can now rephrase Theorem 1.15 of \cite{Pau99}. \begin{theorem}[\cite{Pau99}] Let $(G,\rho)$ be a stationary ergodic random graph.
-Assume that $(G,\rho)$ is non reversible then for almost surely the function is positive harmonic and non constant. \end{theorem} \proof We follow the proof of \cite{Pau99}.
-By stationarity of $(G,\rho)$, for any Borel function $\mathcal{G}_{\bullet} \to \R_{+}$ we have
+This definition does not depend on the path chosen from $x$ to $y$ by the last lemma and is well founded for $\mathbf{P}$-almost every graph $(g,\rho)$ and every $x,y \in \op{V}(g)$.
+We can now prove (compare with \cite{Pau99}): \begin{theorem}Let $(G,\rho)$ be a stationary ergodic random graph.
+Assume that $(G,\rho)$ is not reversible.
+Then almost surely the function is positive harmonic and non constant.
+In particular $(G,\rho)$ is almost surely transient. \end{theorem} \proof We follow the proof of \cite{Pau99}.
+By the stationarity of $(G,\rho)$, for any Borel function $F:\mathcal{G}_{\bullet} \to \R_{+}$ we have